saintedlama/passport-local-mongoose/README.md

 * missingPasswordError: specifies the error message returned when the password has not been set during registration.
 Defaults to 'Password argument not set!'.
 * userExistsError: specifies the error message returned when the user already exists during registration.
 Defaults to 'User already exists with name %s'.
 * noSaltValueStored: specifies the error message returned in case no salt value is stored in the mongodb collection.
 Defaults to 'Authentication not possible.
 No salt value stored in mongodb collection!'
+* tooManyAttemptsError: specifies the error message returned when the user's account is locked due to too many failed login attempts.
+Defaults to 'Account locked due to too many failed login attempts'.

 *Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!